 And so it is with vows.
 A vow is a vehicle for intention, and its power is derived from constant mindfulness of that intention.
 All else is superstition.

-I would like to take this opportunity to thank the over 200,000 friends from 147 countries who have accompanied me on these pages, and to wish you peace and clarity in the never-ending now.
+I would like to take this opportunity to thank the many friends who have accompanied me on these pages, and to wish you peace and clarity in the never-ending now.